A Lesson On Carbon Monoxide Safety

 Many times your vents could be damaged during a severe storm.
 They could be crooked or knocked loose, or pieces could be missing.
 After a storm, it is important to inspect your venting.
 You should look at your furnace and water heater.
 If something doesn’t look right, make sure to call a professional to take a look at it for you.

-Whether a storm has hit or not, CO detectors are always something that should be remembered.
+Proper placement and operation of your CO detectors are always something that should be remembered this time of year.
 They are inexpensive and can save lives.
 Recently, our team member Jeff lost a friend to carbon monoxide poisoning because they did not have a CO detector.
 This is extremely devastating, and something that could be prevented with a CO detector.